Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: Related Work

-Even with the availability of datasets featuring fine-grained manual annotations, automated annotation approaches have predominantly focused on segment- and sentence-level annotations, largely due to technical constraints of the available ML models.
-Early work primarily employed classical ML models such as Support Vector Machines (SVMs) and Logistic Regression (LR) \cite{zimmeck-2014, wilson-2016}.
-With advances in deep learning, more sophisticated models such as Convolutional Neural Networks (CNNs) gained traction \cite{liu-2018, harkous_polisis_2018}.

-One of the most comprehensive approaches leveraging conventional NLP models was presented by Xiang et al. \cite{xiang-2023}, who applied a combination of NLP methods such as Semantic Role Labelling (SRL) and Named Entity Recognition (NER) to a comprehensive annotation schema encompassing GDPR Article 13/14 transparency requirements.
-However, their approach was still limited to sentence-level annotation.
-More effective word- and phrase-level annotation approaches have only gained traction with the advent of transformer-based language models such as BERT and its variants \cite{bui_automated_2021, hamdani-2021}.
+Even with the availability of datasets featuring fine-grained manual annotations, such as OPP-115, most automated approaches remain focused on segment- or sentence-level annotation, due in part to model constraints.
+Early work relied on classical ML models such as Support Vector Machines (SVMs) and Logistic Regression (LR)~\cite{zimmeck-2014, wilson-2016}, later giving way to deep learning models like Convolutional Neural Networks (CNNs)~\cite{liu-2018, harkous_polisis_2018}.
+The introduction of transformer-based models, including Bidirectional Encoder Representations from Transformers (BERT), enabled more effective word- and phrase-level annotation~\cite{bui_automated_2021, hamdani-2021}, though such methods remain less common.
+Notably, Xiang et al.~\cite{xiang-2023} applied a combination of NLP methods such as Semantic Role Labelling (SRL) and Named Entity Recognition (NER) to sentence-level annotation schemes reflecting GDPR requirements, but their approach does not extend to phrase-level labelling.

-More recently, LLMs mark the next step in the evolution of transformer-based models, and researchers have begun exploring their suitability for privacy policy analysis.
-Notably, Tang et al. \cite{tang_policygpt_2023} were among the first to apply LLMs for segment- and sentence-level classification on OPP-115 and PPGDPR datasets.
-However, their approach focused on high-level categorisation rather than detailed word- or phrase-level annotation.
-Rodriguez et al. \cite{rodriguez_large_2024} conducted a systematic evaluation of the impact of hyperparameter tuning (e.g., temperature settings) and prompt engineering strategies on LLM performance.
-Their study, based on the MAPP dataset, underscored LLMs’ sensitivity to configuration choices but remained within the domain of segment-level classification.
+More recent advances have seen LLMs explored for privacy policy analysis.
+For example, Tang et al.~\cite{tang_policygpt_2023} employed LLMs for segment- and sentence-level classification on the OPP-115 and PPGDPR~\cite{liu2021have} datasets, focusing on high-level categorisation rather than detailed word- or phrase-level annotation.
+Rodriguez et al.~\cite{rodriguez_large_2024} systematically evaluated hyperparameter and prompt engineering strategies on the MAPP dataset, highlighting LLMs’ sensitivity to configuration but again restricting analysis to segment-level classification.

-Despite these advancements, no prior work has effectively demonstrated a high-granularity LLM-based approach capable of performing word- or phrase-level annotations in accordance with the full set of transparency requirements outlined in GDPR Articles 13 and 14.
-This gap highlights the need for research that moves beyond sentence-level classification towards finer-grained automated annotation methodologies that align more closely with regulatory expectations.